Configuring Multi-Factor Authentication

 To enable and disable MFA for your own account, modify your user profile as described in the Modifying Own User Profile section.

-A user with Service Provider Global Administrator or Service Provider Administrator role can enable MFA for other Reseller Portal users.
+A user with Company Owner or Company Administrator role can enforce MFA for other portal users.